The Hippodrome Theatre’s Internship Program offers hands-on experience in the region’s premier professional theatre and cultural center.

-Interns work closely with members of our experienced and talented staff.
+Interns work closely with our staff and guest artists.
 Each intern is responsible for accomplishing goals set by his/her departmental supervisor.
 Many departments at the Hipp include project-based activities, providing our interns with opportunities to work independently and see their efforts come to fruition.

 Q: What internships do you offer?

 A: Internships for which we are accepting applications are listed under CURRENT OPENINGS.
-Internships routinely offered at the Hippodrome include the following: Acting, Arts Administration, ASM, Cinema, Company Management, Costumes, Development, Education, General Production, Group Sales/Rentals/Outreach, IT, Lighting, Marketing, Props, and Sound.
+Internships routinely offered at the Hippodrome include the following: Arts Administration, ASM, Cinema, Company Management, Costumes, Development, Education, IT, Lighting, Marketing, Production, Props, Public Relations, and Sound.

 Q: Are Hippodrome interns paid?

-A: Yes!
-Although we are a not-for-profit theatre, we do provide small weekly stipends to our interns to help offset living expenses.
-Stipend amounts, exact dates, etc. can be discussed during the interview process.
+A: Yes, our full-time production interns are paid.
+Although we are a not-for-profit theatre, we do provide small weekly stipends to our full-time interns to help offset living expenses.

 Q: Can I be an intern and also hold an outside job?